 Stevenage began the second half as they’d started the game, winning a number of corners but failing to really trouble the Shrews goal.

 However it was the visitors who extended their lead on 49 minutes.
 Eaves wrigged his way past two Boro players before unleashing a fierce effort which Day parried and Ashton headed behind.
-The resulting corner was recycled, allowing Jacobson to power a header into the back of the net from close range.
+The resulting corner was recycled and fell kindly for Jacobson to power a header into the back of the net from close range.

 With over a third of the game left to play Stevenage had plenty of time to get back into it.
 On the hour good work by Boro’s midfield saw the ball moved from left to right before Akins’ cross was headed straight at Weale by Zoko.